By Michael Lanza

 Sizes: men’s S-XXL, women’s XS-XL

 Picking a best overall sun hoody admittedly seems dubious, given how similar they are.
-But I lived in this sun hoodie day after day on two trips that would prove or disprove the value of hot-weather layers like few environments can: for six sunny and hot days backpacking in the Grand Canyon in early April, in daytime temps ranging from the 50s to the 80s F and rare shade, and backpacking nine days and over 120 miles, mostly on the John Muir Trail, under the wilting afternoon sun of the High Sierra in August.
+But I lived in this sun hoodie day after day on two trips that would prove or disprove the value of hot-weather layers like few environments can: for six sunny and hot days backpacking in the Grand Canyon in early April, in temps ranging from the 50s to the 80s F and rare shade, and backpacking nine days and over 120 miles, mostly on the John Muir Trail, under the wilting afternoon sun of the High Sierra in August.
 I also wore it under hot desert sun backpacking the three-day, 22-mile Boulder Mail Trail-Death Hollow Loop in the Grand Staircase-Escalante National Monument in early October and on several days of rock climbing and hiking around Idaho’s City of Rocks National Reserve and Castle Rocks State Park in June and on other hot outings.